xeonqq/balance_robot/README.md

 ##Software Key Components
 1. *Kalman filter*: to fuse the data from accerometer and gyro and output angle.
 The implementation is referenced from TKJElectronics's [Balanduino](https://github.com/TKJElectronics/KalmanFilter).

 2. *PID control*: "velocity" PID which can prevent integral windup (Further theory refer to this [link](http://lorien.ncl.ac.uk/ming/digicont/digimath/dpid1.htm)).
 Target is to stablize the robot around angle 0.
+In this version of software I used a two-level controller to gain better performance.

 3. *Tune PID via Bluetooth*: I downloaded [BlueTerm](https://play.google.com/store/apps/details?id=es.pymasde.blueterm&hl=en) to pair and communicate with arduino.
 Can Tune the PID without wire.

-4. *Motor control*: control use PWM signal, a bit tuning is done to make both motors run at same RPM given same PWM value.
-And the motor has a minimum PWM to be applied, because under certain minimum PWM value the motor does not move at all.
+4. *Motor control*: control use PWM signal.
+The motor has a minimum PWM to be applied, because under certain minimum PWM value the motor does not move at all.

 5. *Python Debug*: python script analysis/serial_plot.py can plot the data from Serial port in real time.
 But the message has to follow the format *"name\t value\t name\t value\t...\n"*